 Now keep in mind that you still need to switch your Samsung Smart TV’s region in order to install streaming apps from other regions on it.
 In other words, you won’t be able to access US apps like HBO, Hulu, or Amazon Prime if you don’t change the TV’s region to the USA first.
 For more info on how that is done, take a look at this tutorial.

-How to Enable VPN on Samsung Smart TV via Router
+How to Get a VPN on Samsung Smart TV Using Router

-How to Enable VPN on Samsung Smart TV via Network Connection Sharing
+Enable a VPN on Samsung Smart TV via a Network Connection Sharing

-In case you are looking for a VPN service provider to use with your Smart TV, make sure they offer a Smart DNS feature.
-As explained in detail above, Smart DNS can be directly installed on Samsung Smart TVs without the need to fiddle with your router or computer.
-Once done, you can unblock various streaming services on your Samsung Smart TV.
+You’re here looking for a VPN to use with your Smart TV, isn’t that right?
+Before you go deep with this research, the first thing you need to look for is if they offer a Smart DNS feature.
+As prementioned above, you can directly install a Smart DNS on Samsung Smart TVs without making any changes.
+Afterward, you get to unblock many streaming services on your Samsung Smart TV.

 1. ExpressVPN – Editor’s Choice